intuition-dev/httpRPC/src/node-srv/readme.md

    ```

 NOTE: lz-string is a compression library used by http-rpc, so it needs to be loaded before:
-NOTE: You have to load polyfills for fetch and promise as needed to support ie11 and such.

 2. Now call your remote method: